Review the frequently asked questions related to planning and development in the Municipality of Trent Lakes.

 It depends on the specific zoning for your property.
 Find out how to start a business and see if your property allows for home businesses.

-View our Fees and Charges By-law under section E to find the planning fees.
+View our amended Fees and Charges By-law to find the planning fees.

 Zoning changes can be proposed by any private individual, corporation, or by the Municipality itself.
 The proposed changes need to align with the policies of the Municipality's Official Plan and the Province of Ontario.
 You can read more about the zoning by-law amendment process.